OblivionLi/origami/README.md

 - Implemented requests and resources (response) classes for all API calls
 - Fixed and optimized code and updated composer packages to their newest version (as of January 2025)
 - Added tests for service layer
+- Added models factory seeders

 ### Frontend Refactor
 - Added TypeScript support and used React Redux Toolkit
 - Updated all packages and optimized React component code
 - Removed redundant files
 - Updated the Redux workflow store

+#### Note
+- Frontend might be missing some background and logo images and design in some areas is changed (unlike as seen in the old video presentation)

 ## Getting Started